 The heart of effective change management is regular communication.
-Most organizations understand the importance of consistently communicating where you're at, where you're going and how you're going to get there.
-But many companies forget that an important part of communication is listening.
+Most organizations understand the importance of consistently communicating where you're at, where you're going, and how you will get there.
+But many companies forget that an essential part of communication is listening.

 It raises an interesting question.
-If you don’t listen to your people during a change program, are you being negligent?
+Are you being negligent if you don’t listen to your people during a change program?

 Communication needs to be a loop

-Change management is really hard.
+Change management is tough.
 All change practitioners know how important it is to take people on a journey through communication - but it should be a two-way street.
-People can become disconnected or misunderstand what’s going on if they’re just being blasted with updates.
+People can become disconnected or misunderstand what’s happening if they’re just being blasted with updates.
 That’s why employee feedback is also important – it turns that communication into a loop.

-Without closing that loop, your change management program may take longer, be harder to implement, cost more money or be more complicated than you’d hoped for.
-Organizations that try to run a change program without ongoing feedback are just stacking the deck against themselves.
+Without closing that loop, your change management program may take longer, be harder to implement, cost more money, or be more complicated than you’d hoped for.
+Organizations that try to run a change program without ongoing feedback are stacking the deck against themselves.

 Change is a long journey

 In the change management process, everybody moves at a different pace.
 Some people get it straight away and leap in, while others are worried and take a little more time.
 Employee feedback is a way to monitor your progress and take everyone on that journey with you.

 Feedback allows you to listen to how people feel and assess what type of communication different parts of the organization need to keep moving along.
 It’s hugely important in speeding up the learning process, so communication is effective.

 Senior leaders have often been on the change journey for an extended period of time.
 If you’re shifting strategy or doing a merger or acquisition, your senior leaders may already be 18 months into the project before the knowledge is made public.
 From this position, it can be easy to assume that everyone else has this knowledge and understanding.